 EMA Espresso Bar is located in the New Town.
 It’s a bright space with big tables so if you need to get some work done, then this is a great place to go.

 Address: Na Florenci 1420/3, 110 00 Nové Město, Czechia

 Expect to Pay: At least CZK 50 for a cup of coffee

-As beautiful as the Old Town is, it’s also very touristy.
-Which is why it was important for us to do plenty of research beforehand so we wouldn’t wind up at any tourist traps.
+As beautiful as the Old Town is, it’s also very touristy, which is why we did plenty of research to find some of the best restaurants in Prague.
+We didn’t want to wind up at any tourist traps!